Characterization of a turbulent flow with independent variation of Mach and Reynolds numbers: Results

 \subsubsection{Energy spectra}

 We observe that all spectra display a -5/3$^\mathrm{rds}$ scaling region consistent with incompressible dynamics up to the highest turbulent Mach number we reached, $M_{t}$ = 0.17 (Fig.~\ref{fig:9}).
 The observed inertial subrange extends over one to two decades for all flow conditions, indicating well-developed turbulence.
 At increasing flow speeds, our probes spatially truncated the smallest scales and did not capture them at the highest $R_{\lambda}$ and $M_{t}$.
+At large wavenumbers, the cutoff in the spectra are determined by filters and not by the dissipation for all but the lowest Reynolds number data.
+The corresponding Kolmogorov scales range from 20\,$\mu m$ to 100\,$\mu m$ or between 400 and 2000 integral scales ($L$).
 The inset shows that the Kolmogorov constant, $C_{\kappa}$, is independent of $M_{t}$. $C_{\kappa}$ was estimated assuming isotropy, a -5/3$^{rds}$ scaling between $kL$ = 2 and 20, and a constant value of one for $C_{\epsilon} = \varepsilon L/u^{\prime3}$.
 Since we did not independently measure the dissipation, it is the trend, and not the particular value of $C_{\kappa}$, to which we draw attention.